 Member, American Society of Newspaper Editors

-Secretary, Board of Trustees, Snug Harbor Cultural Center and Botanical Garden
+Secretary, Board of Trustees, Snug Harbor Cultural Ctr. & Botanical Garden

 Member, Board of Managers, YMCA